Build a directory to promote your faculty, with a standardized design that supports different department needs.

 Normally the Request Master Profile workflow will create the page for you, including the redirect, but you will still need to add any tags.

-For those who have authorization to adjust a Master Profile page, here are some more details.
+For those who have authorization to adjust a Master Profile page, set the redirect and tags in Properties.

 For the tags, we will draw on existing tags in these collections.
 The tags marked with an asterisk (*) are currently in use: